anasen-collab/analysis/SiCal/SiRelativeCal/QQQ3s/readme.md

 # QQQ Relative Calibration
-Relative calibration of Si gains
-////Relative calibration of Si gains for QQQ
-////Essentially the same progam as that for the SX3
+Relative calibration of Si gains for QQQ.
+Essentially the same progam as that for the SX3 (or vice-versa).
-//// Edited by : John Parker , 2016Jan22
+Edited by : John Parker , 2016Jan22
-//   Developed by : Jon Lighthall, 2016.12
+Developed by : Jon Lighthall, 2016.12
 ## General Usage
+The data for the QQQ relaive gains calibration should have high statistics over a range of energies; such as no-target in-gas runs.
 ### Instructions
-////root -l SiRelativeGains_Step1.C+
+root -l SiRelativeGains_Step1.C+
 1. First, run `Main.cpp` with a given `.dat` file all 1's
    * Input `organize.root` and the `.dat` file into this code
    * This code will output another .dat file that you should define